juliabb1/Plant-Monitoring-System/README.md

 ## Overview

 This project combines **sensors, smart logic, and real-time control** to keep your plant healthy with minimal effort.
-Perfect for hobbyists, plant lovers, or anyone curious about smart home automation.

 ---